 Can I collect?

 Yes, this option is available in the shopping cart.
-We need one working day's notice of your order and an indication from you of the day you wish to collect.
+We need at least one working day's notice of your order dependant upon the lead times stated on our home page and an indication from you of the day you wish to collect.
 You can pay by credit/debit card online.
 Alternatively you can pay by cash when you arrive at the warehouse.
 Our warehouse is open Monday to Thursday, 9.30am to 4.30pm and Fridays 9.30am to Midday.

 What happens if I change my mind or the goods are not suitable?

 You can return the goods at your own cost.
 So long as the jars are returned to our warehouse undamaged, unopened and unused within 7 days we will refund you for the jars.
-Unfortunately, as we are a small company and to keep your costs down, we cannot offer free returns or refund the initial postage cost.
+Unfortunately, as we are a small company and to keep your costs down, we cannot offer free returns or refund the initial delivery cost, whether this was paid as a separate amount or included in the free delivery offer.
+Any cost of delivery will be withheld from the refunded amount.
 Please ensure all packaging components are tested with the intended product.
 Freeman & Harding accepts no responsibility for any loss resulting from incompatibility.

 What happens if the jars are broken?

-We wrap the jars securely in cardboard and bubblewrap.
+We wrap the jars securely in cardboard.
 Glass is a fragile product and we do our utmost to ensure they get to you in good condition.
 However, they are delivered by a third party and we cannot guarantee their condition on arrival and do not accept liability for damage in transit.